jackctra/plex_for_music/README.md

 - PlexReleaseTyper: Changes the releasetag of music files and refreshes the album to help grouping the albums (live albums, compilations, singles and EPs).

 - TrxGenres: The script displays the genres of the tracks in a given album, thus offering the album view which is still missing in plex.

+- CleanArtistBios: The script removes sentences referring to sources like Last.fm in the artist bios.

 # 2. Playlists
 - playlist to collection: For putting the contents of a playlist into a collection, see https://github.com/Casvt/Plex-scripts/blob/fc919f3cb23cd19424f50f861efc27d5bcb0719b/playlist_collection/playlist_to_collection.py.
 Why would you do that?
 In a collection, you can bulk alter fields to which you have no access in playlists.